Schenk75/keygen-ra/Readme.md

 # or
 # Receive Ecc public key from client and verify it with the sealed private key
 ./app -v
+# or
+# Sign a message and send the signature to client
+./app -s
 ```

 Start client